Under the Graveyard: Background

 Osbourne recorded "Under the Graveyard" after working with rapper Post Malone, Travis Scott, and guitarist/producer Andrew Watt on the single "Take What You Want".
 The song was written by Osbourne and Watt with songwriter Ali Tamposi and drummer Chad Smith, who also performs on the track.
 Speaking about the recording, the vocalist commented that "Duff and Chad came in and we would go in and jam during the day and I would go work out the songs in the evenings.
 I previously had said to Sharon [Osbourne, Ozzy's wife and manager] I should be doing an album, but in the back of my mind I was going, 'I haven't got the fucking strength.'
 But Andrew pulled it out of me.
 I really hope people listen to it and enjoy it, because I put my heart and soul into this album."

 Ozzy Osbourne was 70 years old when the song was made.
 He had recently faced severe life threatening illness in 2019 with a stay in intensive care for severe respiratory disease.
 He also was seriously injured in a fall - a leading cause of death in people of his demographic.
 He also had a diagnosis of Parkinson's disease - an incurable neurodegenerative disease.

 Music video

 A music video for the song, which was teased on Osbourne's official Twitter, was released on 19 December 2019.
-Directed by Jonas Åkerlund, it stars actors Jack Kilmer and Jessica Barden as Ozzy and Sharon.
+Directed by Jonas Åkerlund, it stars actors Jack Kilmer and Jessica Barden as Ozzy and Sharon, respectively.